adamapollo/Enlightened_Structure/_posts/2010-07-26-trust-exchange.markdown

 title: Trust Exchange
 author: Harlan Knight Wood
 layout: post
+excerpt: The Trust Exchange will amalgamate existing ratings from any source, feeding them into a free, open, globally distributed database.
+Instead of creating another proprietary “silo” containing your ratings and trust information, like so many existing online systems, the Trust Exchange is a simple and powerful open platform for humanity to exchange its trust information.
 ---

 <img width="185" height="136" src="../IMG/the-trust-exchange-185x136.png" class="thumbnail-post alignleft wp-post-image" alt="Trust Exchange" title="Trust Exchange" />